 Our planned assurance Level 1 Level 2 Level 3 A publication manager follows the wider assurance process There is a Price Review steering group who will review the Level 3 assurance is provided by Jacobs and Deloitte. making sure that the final document is accurate, accessible and easy to understand. requirements and make sure the requirements are met.
-Our draft determination representations will be We have named data providers Senior managers and directors review the numerical and presented to the Yorkshire Forum for Water Customers. and data managers who are responsible for providing accurate information in line with any guidance provided. written information included in the representation.
+Our draft determination representations will be presented We have named data providers Senior managers and directors review the numerical and to the Yorkshire Forum for Water Customers. and data managers who are responsible for providing accurate information in line with any guidance provided. written information included in the representation.
 The report is reviewed by the Head of Regulation and Director of Regulation.
-The results from our assurance are presented to and approved by Board Audit Committee.
-We obtain a Board Assurance Statement for this publication.
-This submission is approved for publication by our Director of Regulation.
+The results from our assurance are presented to and approved by Board Audit Committee. with any guidance provided.
+We obtain a Board Assurance This submission is approved for publication by our Director of Regulation.
+Statement for this publication.